rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 * * *

 # Use case
 The generic use case where this profile can be applied, is very similar to the use case for the iGov-NL OAuth2 profile.

 As OpenID Connect is not explicitly applicable to Resource Servers, these are left out of scope.
 As in the original OAuth iGov profile, this profile focuses on a Relying Party also known as a Client.

 A Client application wishes to identify *and* authenticate a User.
-Clients are restricted to web-applications in this version of the profile.
+Clients applications are restricted to web applications in this version of the profile.
 Future updates may add support for native applications.
-Next to identification and authentication, a Client may want to receive attributes that are more reliable than self-claimed by the User.
+Besides identification and authentication, a Client may also want to receive User attributes from the OpenID Provider.

 # Flow for identification and authentication
 The flow starts identical to the use case flow of the OAuth2 iGov-NL profile.
-As with iGov-NL OAuth2, only the authorization code flow is used in this profile.
+As with iGov-NL OAuth2, only the authorization code flow is supported in this profile.
 Step 1 to 5 of that profile can be applied as-is, with the distinction that the Authorization Request explicitly is an Authentication Request.

 Step 6 will result in an Access Token and ID Token.
 The Access Token can be used in a UserInfo Request or in requests to a Resource Server as in regular OAuth2.

 In addition to the ID Token, the Client can make a UserInfo Request.
 This request can be used to obtain additional information about the User.

 Step 7 (Oauth2) is optional or implied.
-The Relying Party (= Client) can use the authentication result directly -- effectively resulting in resource server integrated in the Client -- or can make requests to a Resource Server using the obtained Access Token as in the OAuth2 use case.
+The Relying Party (the Client) can use the authentication result directly -- effectively resulting in resource server integrated in the Client -- or can make requests to a Resource Server using the obtained Access Token as in the OAuth2 use case.

 #  1. Introduction